 Pasta Nepalese Style:

 Every time I sat down to eat at a guest house, it was as if I had sauntered up to the blackjack table at Caesars Palace; it was a gamble.
 You try the spaghetti at one place and it’s good, but then you try it again a couple of guest houses later and it’s completely different.
 You learn to look at food not as an experience, but as nutrition.
-This can be a hard transition to make sometimes for tourists who treat eating as a overall experience of presentation, smell, and taste.
+This can be a hard transition to make sometimes for tourists who treat eating as an overall experience of presentation, smell, and taste.
 Many times the spaghetti on the menu was simply noodles with ketchup.
 Or the cheese macaroni was really just macaroni noodles with a ‘sheet’ of hard melted cheese over the top that didn’t really stick to the macaroni at all because the guesthouses were so cold!

 We quickly came to learn that Nepalese lasagna was not at all like our version of lasagna made of layered pasta, sauce, and cheese.
-On the Annapurna circuit lasagna meant fettuccine noodles served on a hot skillet with meat, veggies and cheese stir fried in.
+On the Annapurna circuit lasagna meant fettuccine noodles served on a hot skillet with meat, veggies, and cheese stir-fried in.
 All the same ingredients in a way – but a different presentation.

 Hot Beer and Cold Showers – Drinks:

 Inevitably the beer was always hot and the showers always cold – but at least it was predictable…and the beer ALWAYS tasted good after hiking all day!
 Some guesthouses would even serve popcorn as appetizers!
 The usual beer of choice was the local beer – Everest.
-However the cheaper version of alcohol came in the form of moonshine called Roxy.
+However, the cheaper version of alcohol came in the form of moonshine called Roxy.
 It was cheap and potent, but it worked faster than Advil when it came to taking away my hiking aches and pains.

 A Sweet Tooth

 The joy of hiking 7 hours a day – you can always have dessert.
 Someone in Nepal learned that foreigners love sweets – specifically sweets made of bread.
 When you think about the Himalayas you naturally think cinnamon rolls – right?
-Nearly every village had a bakery; and I think we visited nearly every bakery!
+Nearly every village had a bakery, and I think we visited nearly every bakery!
 In fact, Dad and I had our share of cinnamon rolls with beer chasers.
 Don’t cringe until you’ve tried it!
 In addition to cinnamon rolls, there were other baked goods such as apple pie, chocolate cake, and rice pudding.

 Most importantly, we never went hungry on the Annapurna Circuit.
 I was really surprised with the variety of food choices on the circuit; there’s really no reason why you’d have to bring your own snacks along as the guesthouses along the circuit have plenty to keep you energized.
-Save space in your pack, support the local guesthouses and bakeries along the way.
+Save space in your pack, and support the local guesthouses and bakeries along the way.
 They exist there for you, the trekkers; the locals certainly aren’t eating at these establishments!
 Considering how far along food has evolved since Jay trekked in 1983, I can only imagine that when I go back again, they’ll be serving coq au vin and ice cream parlors will dot the trail!